istar1978/XUI_freeswitch/README.md

 Use SQLite by default, PostgreSQL is in TODO list.

-Follow the morden https://freeswitch.org/stash/projects/FS/repos/fs18configs/browse config layouts, old configs layouts should also work with trival changed.
+Follow the morden https://freeswitch.org/stash/projects/FS/repos/fs18configs/browse config layouts, old configs layouts should also work with trival changes.
 The goals is to remove all static XML configs and store everything in DB and dynamically serve with lua or xml_curl bindings.

 ## ToDo